datacommonsorg/docsite/api/sheets/get_name.md

 ## Required Arguments {#required-arguments}

-`dcids` - A list of DCID nodes to query
+`DCIDs` - A single or list of node DCIDs to query

 ## Returns {#returns}